 You can always find some interesting (and worth posting on Instagram) graffiti at the East End streets, the antithesis of the posh West End London.
 Shoreditch and Middlesex are popular spots for vandals/street artists who paint the most striking contrast of the flash of the city with life in East End, and you must also check out Brick End and Sclater Streets, and chasing these down are one of the most unusual things to do in London.

-5. Witness the Change of Guard
+5. Attend the Change of Guard

 While the insides of the Buckingham Palace are a major attraction for visitors to London, the changing of guards is a distinctive ceremony that attracts loads of visitors and admirers of the British royalty outside the Palace.
 The ceremony is performed by the Queen’s Guards who are entrusted with the protection of the Buckingham Palace and the St. James’s Palace.
 The New Guard is handed over the responsibility for the palace by the Old Guard.
 The ceremony is performed by trained infantry soldiers and is one of the essential free things to do in London.